9brada6/tabs-with-posts/development.md

 ## ✅ Todo

-- Change name of Interface_Admin_Menu_Tab to Admin_Menu_Tab and the comments of the class and all classes that extends.
 - Move Widget_Sanitization into a new class and put it in Admin Folder.

 - Class_Children_Order_Trait in PHP 5.6 we cannot have static and abstract in a trait(make interface?).